sypherlev/php-chassis-framework/README.md

 It's largely the result of my streamlining my own development process, following my own rules for OOP and the ADR design pattern.
 This particular version consists of the framework itself and a few other things in /app so I can keep all it all somewhat organized.

-Apart from FastRoute and dotENV, Chassis has a pretty robust query builder for interacting with MySQL/MariaDB databases (optional), a migration tool built on top of that (optional), and a set of Request classes to get shit into your domain (not optional), and a set of Response classes that build various responses for output (optional).
+Apart from FastRoute and dotENV, Chassis uses the Blueprint extended query builder for interacting with MySQL/MariaDB databases (optional), a migration tool built on top of that (optional), and a set of Request classes to get shit into your domain (not optional), and a set of Response classes that build various responses for output (optional).
+The EmailResponse class uses PHPMailer to make things go.

 Use it at your own risk.

+## Requirements

+* sendmail (if you intend to use the built-in EmailResponse)
+* PHP 7.0

 ## Installation

 * Download it or clone it from here.
 * Set your web root to the /web folder.
 * Run composer install.
-* Generate a new .env file from .env_sample.
+* Copy a new .env file from .env_sample, adding your own parameters.
+* Bootstrap the database using the migration tool.

 ## The various bits of the framework

 Chassis is composed of two main parts - the /src folder, where all the magical framework crap lives, and the /app folder, where YOUR magical crap lives.

 You've also got the /migrations folder, which the Migrate tool uses.
 There's one migration in there right now that'll make a few user tables, if you need to get going quickly.

+If your .env file sets `devMode=true` then an /emails folder will appear with copies of emails sent by the EmailResponse object, and no emails will actually be sent.

 The /web folder has all the front-end goodness, like your JS and CSS assets, and your HTML templates.